 Digital Signage helps departments distribute information in an engaging, interactive manner using large format displays.
 The target audience primarily are visitors to the campus, including prospective students and parents.
 Current students, faculty, and staff can also benefit from having easy access to campus events and news.
 Digital signs can have touch interactivity or be non-interactive, but still display dynamic content.

-The University of Nebraska is leveraging digital signage management software from Four Winds Interactive.
+The University of Nebraska is leveraging digital signage management software from Poppulo.
 This management suite allows departments to control all of their distributed signs from a central location.
 It also allows departments to share their content with others, if they choose to do so.
 The NU digital signage implementation includes campus templates designed by University Communications to complement the Web Framework.

 Participating in the Partnership (UNL Departments)

 If your department is interested in participating in the NU digital signage initiative, please review the How To Guide for information on getting started.
 To officially join the partnership, please submit the Digital Signage MOU form (this is only required for UNL departments).

 - Mike O'Connor (College of Arts and Sciences)

 - Mark Robertson (University Police)

 - Kimberly Smith (College of Business)